Tom Lohr has eaten a hot dog at all 30 MLB ballparks and is the author of "Gone to the Dogs: In Search of the Best

 While it is supposed to be the most popular sport in the country, the NFL has serious issues and its fanbase is fleeing.
 This, coming off of one of the most exciting and popular MLB postseasons ever, makes the time ripe to officially propose adding at least two teams.
 It is time to strike while the iron is hot.

 When talking about foreign markets, there is an affluence factor.
 Any fan will tell you that going to an MLB game isn't cheap.
 For most of us, we can manage it a few times a year.
 In the United States, the median annual household income is $45,000; in Mexico, it is $10,000.
 If Mexico City acquires a team and retains average MLB ticket prices, the huge population of the area does not necessarily translate into fans that can afford to attend a game.
 Those are the big two considerations.

 So who should get a team?
 It depends on how creative baseball wants to get.
-I have three proposals for baseball for bringing hardball to the masses and ensuring that baseball retains it rightful place as the sport of choice.
+I have three proposals for baseball for bringing hardball to the masses and ensuring that baseball retains its rightful place as the sport of choice.
 They are depicted on the maps below, along with accompanying reasoning.
-Each circle on the maps represents a 200 mile radius; about the distance a fan would consider driving to attend a game.
+Each circle on the maps represents a 200-mile radius; about the distance a fan would consider driving to attend a game.
 Current teams are depicted in green, proposed expansion teams are red.

 1. The Sure Single

 Slapping a ball over the infield's head just short of the outfield is the quintessential hit in baseball: the single.
 While not as dramatic as a multi-bag hit, it is the main building block of a win.
 Get a single, get on base, and things will happen.
 The same can be said for baseball expansion.
-The two surest cities that has been on everyone's lips when talking adding teams are Montreal and Charlotte.
+The two surest cities that have been on everyone's lips when talking adding teams are Montreal and Charlotte.